jupyterhub/jupyterhub-deploy-docker/README.md

 This deployment is **NOT** intended for a production environment.
-It is a reference implementation that does not meet traditional requirements in terms of availability nor scalability.
+It is a reference implementation that does not meet traditional requirements in terms of availability, scalability, or security.

 If you are looking for a more robust solution to host JupyterHub, or you require scaling beyond a single host, please check out the